1. Home

 What is Euro NCAP?

 Before the forming of Euro NCAP, European governments had been testing car safety since the 1970s.
-By the early 1990s arrived research had resulted in the development of crash test procedures to test not just driver and passenger safety, but also the safety of pedestrians unlucky enough to be hit by cars.
+By the early 1990s research had resulted in the development of crash test procedures to test not just driver and passenger safety, but also the safety of pedestrians unlucky enough to be hit by cars.

 Euro NCAP, or the European New Car Assessment Programme to give it its full title, was formed in 1996, bringing together the car safety agencies from the UK, France and Sweden.
 The first cars – seven small hatchbacks – were tested for safety soon after with the first safety results being released in 1997.